-**UPDATE 9/2019 Sadly, Zuzii has discontinued the loafers, but the oxfords (reviewed here) can still be bought, now with a leather outsole.**
+**UPDATE 09/2021 Sadly, Zuzii has discontinued the loafers, but the oxfords (reviewed here) are available again, now with a leather outsole.
+Wide widths are no longer listed but can be made upon request by emailing customer service**

 Zuzii is on my short list of preferred shoemakers.
 They are gorgeous, fashion forward, non toxic, and ethically made.
 They don’t cater specifically to minimal shoe wearers, but have a handful of styles that are completely flat and flexible.
 Their most popular minimal style is their oxford, which also comes in a wide width.
 I own these as well and reviewed them here.